You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn

-When considering a topic to write about, I knew that the experience of building a team was a story I wanted to tell.
+When considering a topic to write about, I knew that the experience of team building was a story I wanted to tell.
 I wanted to share my journey with other women.
 I wanted to candidly explain how I did the research, put the right pieces and people in place, created a growth strategy and executed it.
 This is a lesson that applies to the corporate world, as more and more women are taking on management and supervisory roles at the highest level of their companies.

 It’s not rocket science or a difficult process to build a powerful team and a healthy work environment, one that embodies ‘teamwork makes the dream work.’
 It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members, creates a better work environment, and helps teams achieve things that once were unimaginable.
-These accomplishments are often due to the 5C’s of Team Success, which I detail in the book:
+These team building accomplishments are often due to the 5C’s of Team Success, which I detail in the book:

 - Create Clarity.
 Take time to define the team vision, values and goals.

 - Design a Communication Blueprint.
 Understanding communication styles and having a communication plan for your team will help each team member feel valued and keep the team on track.

 - Promote Creativity.
 The team environment is what will make or break creativity and innovation.

 - Build Connection and Collaboration.
 Remember that team conflict is natural and healthy if you’ve worked on building team trust, open communication and transparency.

 - Evaluate Comprehension.
 Know what training, coaching and support your team members need to be able to be their best and do active team building from that knowledge.